drshahizan/learn-github/exercise/shukorJPT/MDS1113-Stat.md

 8. Create informative and visually appealing data visualizations.
 9. Utilize statistical software tools for data analysis and modeling.

 Note: The course syllabus and specific topics covered may vary depending on the institution and the instructor offering the course.
-It's advisable to check the syllabus of the particular course you are interested in for more detailed information.
+It's advisable to check the syllabus of the particular course you are interested in for more detailed info